What Is A Solid State Battery?

 Are solid state batteries safer than lithium ion?

-Solid-state batteries are generally considered safer than lithium-ion batteries because they use non-flammable solid electrolytes instead of flammable liquid electrolytes.
+Solid state lithium batteries are generally considered safer than lithium-ion batteries because they use non-flammable solid electrolytes instead of flammable liquid electrolytes.

 This design reduces the risks of leakage, internal short circuits, and thermal runaway.